OICR/softeng-blog/_posts/henry_zhao/2019-03-06-Implement-Stardust.md

 # Introduction

-Genomic data is huge and messy.
-In order to provide researchers a powerful data analysis&management platform, what we present data is the most popular data processing library, d3.
-It has a wealth of tools that can use svg to portray and manipulate data patterns to the greatest extent possible with different ranges and different forms of pie chart, histograms charts and human figures.
-For example:
+Genomic data is huge and disorganized.
+To provide researchers a powerful data analysis & management platform, we traditionally use d3, a popular data processing library.
+It has a wealth of tools that can use SVG to portray and manipulate data patterns.
+For example, GDC's human figure was implemented in d3:

 <image src="{{ site.urlimg }}/henry_zhao/human_body.png" />

-However, when the data set is too big(larger than 10000 node), there will an inevitable DOM operation bottleneck.
+However, when the data set is too big(larger than 10000 nodes), there will be an inevitable DOM operation bottleneck.
 It makes me think about what kind of tools can improve or even replace d3 to be able to visualize data faster.
-So first we should know what is svg and why it has bottleneck.
+So first we should understand what SVG is, and what are the possible causes of a bottleneck.

 ### SVG

-SVG is a vector graphic format—based on XML and is used to display a variety of graphics on the Web and other environments.
-Since SVG are defined in XML, every SVG element is appended to the DOM which is big cost(It is the reason that reactjs use virtual DOM to avoid DOM operation).
+SVG is a vector graphic format, based on XML, and is is used to display a variety of graphics on the Web and other environments.
+Since SVG are defined in XML, every SVG element is appended to the DOM which is big performance cost(It is the reason that reactjs use virtual DOM to avoid DOM operation).

 ### WebGL

-There is a potential way to replace svg which is WebGl.
+There is a potential way to replace SVG which is WebGL.
 WebGL (Web Graphics Library) is a JavaScript API for rendering interactive 3D and 2D graphics within any compatible web browser without the use of plug-ins.
 WebGL does so by introducing an API that closely conforms to OpenGL ES2.0 that can be used in HTML5 canvas elements.
 It provides local computing resources API to accelerate the rendering of the graphics and avoids massive operations of DOM.
 Therefore, it is naturally suitable for large data manipulation.

 [WebGL Example](https://webglsamples.org/)

 <image src="{{ site.urlimg }}/henry_zhao/webgl_building.gif" />

 There are a lot of WebGL libraries for data visualization.
-I will use stardust[stardust](https://stardustjs.github.io/) as an example to demonstrate how to implement it.
+I will use [stardust](https://stardustjs.github.io/) as an example to demonstrate how to implement it.

 ### Stardust